raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 The Delivery Service validates the request as follows:

- * The MLSGroupUpdate must contain a PublicMessage with a commit that contains remove proposals for every member of the group except the committer.
+ * The MLSGroupUpdate MUST contain a PublicMessage with a commit that contains Remove proposals for every member of the group except the committer.

 ## Add users to a group